TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

 Next steps
 ----------

-Now that the installation is complete, TYPO3 can be :ref:`configured <setup>`.
+Now that installation is complete, TYPO3 can be :ref:`configured <setup>`.

 Using DDEV
 ----------